Behind closed doors

 Black-out material will be added to the William Morris patterned curtains to protect the cottage interiors from light damage.
 The dosimeters will also be replaced in each room - you may have spotted these rectangular cards framing blue fabric on your visit to Stoneywell and other National Trust properties, as these are essential in enabling conservation staff to monitor the fading effects light has in specific places around the cottage.

-This will only be Stoneywell's second closed season, so it also provides the team with a great opportunity to continue the ongoing work of cataloguing the entire collection and discreetly marking each item with a unique inventory number - be that the hand-carved walnut coffer in the master bedroom or one of hundreds of books that line the walls of the sitting room.
+This will only be Stoneywell's third closed season, so it also provides the team with a great opportunity to continue the ongoing work of cataloguing the entire collection and discreetly marking each item with a unique inventory number - be that the hand-carved walnut coffer in the master bedroom or one of hundreds of books that line the walls of the sitting room.

 Some of the conservation work at Stoneywell is rather unique - or quirky, even.
 No more so than the cleaning of the slate floor in the dining room, which is cleaned by hand every year, using olive oil and balls of cotton wool!